Minard Castle

 Curlew - One or two regularly seen along the shore.

-Redshank - One or two regularly seen along the shore in winter.
+Common Redshank - One or two regularly seen along the shore in winter.

 Greenshank - Occasional visitor on migration.